-This blog post will answer the following questions on the legal concepts of excluded questions and stricken evidence:
+This blog post will answer some frequently asked questions on the legal concepts of excluded questions and stricken evidence.

 During a trial, it is the duty of attorneys to object to evidence that may not be admissible.

 If a judge “sustains” an objection the jury must disregard the question.
 Jurors may not wonder or guess about what the answer to a question might be.

 The logic behind this reasoning comes down to the simple rule that testimony comes from the witnesses, not from lawyers.

 The purpose of striking evidence in accordance with the rules of evidence is not to conceal relevant evidence from jurors.
 All evidence presented to jurors should be in a reliable form.
 If a judge strikes evidence, it is because the judge thinks it is unreliable or misleading.

 Testimony or evidence a judge may strike is no longer evidence.
 Therefore, jurors may not consider it in their deliberations regarding a verdict for the case.